JKAnderson/DS-Gadget/README.md

 # DS Gadget
 A multi-purpose testing tool for Dark Souls: Prepare to Die Edition.
-Compatible with the current Steam and debug versions, as well as, in theory, everything else.
+Compatible with the current Steam and debug versions as well as, in theory, everything else.
 Requires [.NET 4.6.2](https://www.microsoft.com/net/download/thank-you/net462) and [VC Redist 2012 x86](https://www.microsoft.com/en-us/download/details.aspx?id=30679)
 You probably already have both.